Zhao-Yian/PaddleMono/configs/depth_hints/README.md

 To train using depth hints:
   - Clone this repository
   - Run `python precompute_depth_hints.py  --data_path <your_KITTI_path>`, optionally setting `--save_path` (will default to <data_path>/depth_hints) and `--filenames` (will default to training and validation images for the eigen split).
 This will create the "fused" depth hints referenced in the paper.
 This process takes approximately 4 hours on a GPU.
+  At present, there are still some problems in calculating the recurrence of depth hints.
+You can first use the torch version of the script to generate the depth hints of the dataset.
+  If you want to use it, please click [here](https://github.com/nianticlabs/depth-hints/blob/master/precompute_depth_hints.py).
   - Add the flag `--use_depth_hints` to your usual monodepth2 training command, optionally also setting `--depth_hint_path` (will default to <data_path>/depth_hints).
 See below for a full command.

 ## Citation